lanl/InferA/README.md

 - Optimized Token Usage: Efficient agent communication (Average run: <40,000 tokens, ~$0.09 with GPT-4)

 # Getting Started

-# Contact

-O# (O4923)

-© 2025.
-Triad National Security, LLC.
-All rights reserved.

-This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
-All rights in the program are reserved by Triad National Security, LLC, and the U.S. Department of Energy/National Nuclear Security Administration.
-The Government is granted for itself and others acting on its behalf a nonexclusive, paid-up, irrevocable worldwide license in this material to reproduce, prepare. derivative works, distribute copies to the public, perform publicly and display publicly, and to permit others to do so.

 # Setting up local ollama